lhaatveit/bolia-com-outlet-bot/readme.md

-# Bolia outlet notifier
+# Online outlet item notifier

-Notifies on Telegram when new outlet items are added on bolia.com.
+Notifies on Telegram when new items are available on online outlets.